 - Using the hospital and clinical chargemasters

 - Working with Clinical teams for associated ancillary services

 - Analyzing payor contracts for payor-specific negotiated charges to be listed for each service

 - Developing an Excel model to be posted on the website

 - The 70 CMS-specific shoppable services that are provided by the hospital.

 - Associated ancillary services provided by the hospital to reach the 300 shoppable service items.

 - All locations operating under a single hospital license.

 We will also help ensure that the machine-readable file:

-Comprehensive machine-readable files and shoppable service files contain similar yet unique information.
-Having a partner like Stroudwater Associates to help modify or develop price transparency in a rural or community hospital can help ensure the CMS requirements are met in a timely fashion.
+Comprehensive MRFs and shoppable service files contain similar yet unique information.
+Having a partner like Stroudwater Associates to help modify or develop price transparency in a rural or community hospital can ensure the CMS requirements are met promptly in the event of a violation notice.